Spanish idiomatic expressions | donQuijote

 Everyone learns at their own pace, and everyone is better at some aspects than others.
 If grammar is more difficult for you, review it daily; and if your weak point is reading, read in Spanish a little every day.

-6. Learn Spanish with vocabulary useful to your interests
+6. Learn Spanish fast with interesting vocabulary

 Another useful tip is to start learning vocabulary on topics that interest you or are related to your field of study.
 For example, if you are going on vacation, prioritize words that can be useful for your trip.